Solar Water Heating Buyer's Guide

 - Open circuit or direct systems: These types of systems circulate water directly to the geyser from the solar collector.
-Unfortunately, these systems aren’t anti-freeze resistant and so not commonly eligible for an Eskom solar water heating rebate if you reside in an area that is susceptible to extremely cold temperatures.
+Unfortunately, these systems aren’t anti-freeze resistant and therefore often not eligible for an Eskom solar water heating rebate if you reside in an area of the country that is susceptible to extremely cold temperatures.

 - Closed circuit or indirect systems: These are systems that contain a heat transfer medium that is circulated through the pipes within the system to heat the water and then returned to the solar collector for re-heating.
 These systems are more resistant against colder temperatures and are therefore recommended for use in the South African inland where frosty conditions are often experienced.